pemcg/manageiq-automation-howto-guide/chapter12/ways_of_entering_automation.md

 In fact all but one of the ways of invoking Automation must call an entry point Instance in either _/System/Request_ or _/System/Event_; the exception being when calling Automation from the **RESTful API**, which can invoke any Instance anywhere in the Automation Datastore.

-There is a slightly special use-case when provisoning a VM interactively from the Infrastructure -> Virtual Machines -> Lifecycle -> Provision VMs menu.
-This always launches into Automation via the _/System/Request/UI\_Provision\_Info_ Instance.

 There are a further two ways that an Automation script can be launched.

 ### Control Policy Actions